 We strongly recommend you remove the training wheels before arriving so valuable class time is not spent on mechanical tasks.
 However, our coaches can help you in a pinch.
 Don’t worry about the pedals, those are easy to remove and we are happy to help.

-We love properly sized hand brakes at any age and recommend not using pedal backward (coaster) brakes whatsoever.
 A quality children’s balance bike, and pedal bike will have easy to use hand brakes and a ‘freewheel’ that allows the pedals to spin backwards.

 Our friends at Woom explain everything in this helpful article – https://us.woombikes.com/blogs/news/freewheel-vs-coaster-brakes-explained